What Herbal Teas Help You Sleep?

 Nicknamed ‘Phu’ due to its odd and unpleasant aroma, Valerian contains chemicals called valepotriates, that gives its sedative effects.

 Do you have trouble sleeping?
 Have you used herbs to help?
 Which ones did you try?
 Did it work for you?
 I’d love to hear your thoughts, comments and experiences on this.
-Thanks for reading and peace be with you.
+Thanks for reading!

 Teresa